Meta facebook tracking pixel

 • Rinse your mouth often to eliminate any bad taste.

-• Think balance.
-Try to eat a variety of different foods every day, including proteins, fruits and vegetables, carbohydrates and healthy fats.
-This will assist you in obtaining a diet that is high in vital nutrients.
+• Try to eat a balance of different foods every day, including proteins, fruits and vegetables,

 • When having a meal, try to eat protein foods first.

-• Make the atmosphere more pleasant during mealtime by using colorful place settings, flowers, or background music.
-Arrange your plate attractively and garnish your food.
+• Make your meals more pleasant by using colorful place settings, flowers or music.

 • Eat smaller meals frequently throughout the day rather than two or three big meals.

-• Establish a pattern of eating meals and snacks at the same time each day.
-Stick to this schedule, even when you are not hungry.
+• Try to eat at the same time each day, even when you are not hungry.

 • Keep snacks handy.
 People tend to eat more when food is readily available.